SSAO Inhibitor BI 1467335

 Clinical trials of BI 1467335

-A phase I trial including a single ascending dose stage and a multiple ascending dose stage has recently been completed.
-In September the company announced positive results for all primary and secondary endpoints from the phase 1 clinical trial of BI 1467335.
+In September 2015 the company announced positive results for all primary and secondary endpoints from a phase 1 clinical trial of BI 1467335.
 Once daily oral dosing of BI 1467335 for 14 days at doses between 3 and 10 mg was found to be safe and well tolerated.
 The data confirmed the high oral bioavailability of BI 1467335 and most importantly, showed these low doses are efficacious in inhibiting the enzyme and cause a long lasting inhibition.
-BI 1467335 thus meets the ideal requirements for a drug intended for use in a chronic treatment; a once a day tablet that causes 24 hour inhibition of the target enzyme at low doses.

-In January 2018 Boehringer Ingelheim commenced a phase 2a clinical trial in diabetic retinopathy.
+In January 2018 Boehringer Ingelheim commenced a phase 2a clinical trial of BI 1467335 in diabetic retinopathy.
 This Phase IIa trial is a multi-centre, double-blind design in 100 patients with moderately severs non-proliferative diabetic retinopathy without centre involved diabetic macular oedema.
 The primary objectives are to establish proof of mechanism and support dose findings, and to evaluate the safety of BI 1467335.
-Patients will be randomized to either BI 1467335 or to placebo for a 12-week treatment period[https://clinicaltrials.gov/ct2/show/NCT03238963].
-A subsequent Phase IIb study will seek to confirm and extend these findings.
+Patients have been randomised to either BI 1467335 or to placebo for a 12-week treatment period[https://clinicaltrials.gov/ct2/show/NCT03238963].

 Sale of PXS-4728A to Boehringer Ingelheim

-In May 2015 Pharmaxis sold its anti-inflammatory drug candidate BI 1467335 (PXS-4728A), the first drug developed from the amine oxidase platform, to leading global pharmaceutical company Boehringer Ingelheim.
+In May 2015 Pharmaxis sold its anti-inflammatory drug candidate BI 1467335 (formerly known as PXS-4728A), the first drug developed from the amine oxidase platform, to leading global pharmaceutical company Boehringer Ingelheim.

 With a total potential value in excess of $A750 million, the sale of Pharmaxis' investigational drug BI 1467335 to Boehringer is a globally competitive deal.
-BI 1467335 is being developed by Boehringer for the treatment of the diabetes and liver-related condition NASH, and has further potential in chronic obstructive pulmonary disease (COPD) and other diseases with high medical need.
+BI 1467335 was initially developed by Boehringer for the treatment of the diabetes and liver-related condition NASH, and in January 2018 Boehringer commenced development of BI 1467335 for diabetic retinopathy (DR).

 - Up to a total of €140 million in regulatory milestone payments upon filing of applications for marketing approval and receipt of regulatory and pricing approvals for a BI 1467335 program product in the major pharmaceutical markets (i.e., USA, EU, and China or Japan) for the first indication